niklasstich/master-thesis/chapters/patterns/memento.typ

 var nestedMementoType = res.Outcome == AdviceOutcome.Default
     ? res.Declaration
     : builder.Target.NestedTypes.First(NestedTypeIsEligible);
+[...]
+private static bool NestedTypeIsEligible(INamedType nestedType) {
+    return nestedType is
+    {
+        Name: "Memento", Accessibility: Accessibility.Private,
+        TypeKind: TypeKind.Class or TypeKind.RecordClass or TypeKind.RecordStruct or TypeKind.Struct
+    };
+}
 ```, caption: [Introducing "Memento" child class code snippet]
 )<memento_introduce_child>
 As we can see in @memento_introduce_child, we can call the `builder.Advice.IntroduceClass` method with our originator class (`builder.Target`) as the declaration target, the string "Memento" as a name and the `OverrideStrategy.None` value to create a nested class with said name inside of our target type.
 In case the class does not yet exist, the given `res.Outcome` will be equal to `AdviceOutcome.Default`, and we know that we must take our newly created declaration out of the advice result via `res.Declaration`.
-If it already exists however, `OverrideStrategy.None` tells Metalama to simply do nothing with our given advice, and `res.Outcome` will be equal to `AdviceOutcome.Ignore` instead, in which case we take the first nested type of our target type which matches the criteria for the memento type.
+If it already exists however, `OverrideStrategy.None` tells Metalama to simply do nothing with our given advice, and `res.Outcome` will be equal to `AdviceOutcome.Ignore` instead, in which case we take the first nested type of our target type which matches the criteria for the memento type (name equal to `Memento`, private accessibility, and either a class, struct, record class or record struct).

+In case that the memento type did not exist yet, we also emit a warning to the user here, stating that the type was automatically generated and that they must use a fully qualified name of the memento type (e.g. `Originator.Memento`) in the signature of any methods marked with `MementoCreateHookAttribute` or `MementoRestoreHookAttribute` or alternatively define the type themselves.
+The reason for this limitation will be explained in @memento_tech_limitations.

 We can then add the required fields to this nested type via `builder.Advice.IntroduceField` as seen in @memento_add_fields_to_memento by simply iterating over the list of relevant members we've found earlier in @memento_find_members, creating a piece of advice for each member with the reference to the nested type, the name and type of the member, specifying to make this field an instance field (rather than a static one) and public accessibility.
 This list of advice results is then mapped into a list of the declarations they created so we can reference them in @memento_method_impl.